PinkDiamond1/docs-24/docs/explanations/starlark.md

 ---
-title: Starlark Introduction
+title: Starlark
-sidebar_label: Starlark Introduction
+sidebar_label: Starlark
+sidebar_position: 3
 ---

 :warning: **Starlark at Kurtosis is in an alpha state.
 Message us on discord [here](https://discord.com/channels/783719264308953108/783719264308953111) in case you run into problems.**